Som-Energia/somenergia-utils/README.md

 - `testutils`: module with common test utilities
 	- `testutils.assertNsEqual`: structure equality assertion using sorted key yaml dumps
 	- `testutils.destructiveTest`: decorator to avoid running destructive tests in production
+- `erptree`: extracts an object and its children from the erp (erppeek, odoo) with controlled recursion

 ## `venv` script